diagridio/catalyst-samples/pub_sub/java/README.md

 With our setup, we have two applications running locally: the `checkout` service and the `order-processor`.
 While the `checkout` service is actively producing messages to the `orders` topic of the pubsub broker, the `order-processor` isn't yet set up to consume these messages.
 To bridge this gap, we need to create a subscription for the `order-processor`.

-By subscribing the `order-processor` appId to the `orders` topic, we ensure that it can receive and process messages sent to this topic.
-Execute the following command to create this subscription:

 ```bash
 diagrid subscription create pubsub-order-processor --connection pubsub --topic orders --route /orders --scopes order-processor
 ```

-After running the command, there's a brief propagation period.
-It might take a few seconds for the subscription changes to be recognized and activated.
-Once this happens, the `order-processor` application will start receiving messages from the `orders` topic.
-You can monitor this activity in real-time by observing the logs.
-Any messages sent to the `orders` topic by the `checkout` service will now be routed to and processed by the `order-processor` on your local machine.
+After a brief period, the `order-processor` will start receiving messages from the `orders` topic.

 ## Monitor CRA API Logs

-To observe the CRA API logs, open a separate terminal:
+Observe the CRA API logs in a new terminal:

 ```bash
 diagrid appid logs checkout -t 10 -f
 diagrid appid logs order-processor -t 10 -f
 ```

-These commands stream the logs for the `checkout` and `order-processor` appIds:
+These commands stream logs for the `checkout` and `order-processor` appIds, providing insights into interactions with Diagrid CRA.

-- `-t 10`: Fetches the last 10 log entries.
-- `-f`: Continuously streams logs in real-time.

-Monitoring these logs provides insights into your applications' interactions with the Diagrid CRA platform and helps identify any issues.

 ## Interact with CRA APIs

 For direct interaction with CRA APIs, you can use the following commands: